mLucas55/spam-email-classification/README.md

 * Trained on this data set: https://www.kaggle.com/datasets/purusinghvi/email-spam-classification-dataset/data

-* The dat set already preprocessed the emails, but there were still some abnormalities that were fixed in this notebook such as removing invalid substrings.
+* The data set already preprocessed the emails, but there were still some abnormalities that were fixed in this notebook such as removing invalid substrings.

 * The data set had a slight imbalance so down sampling was used.